What is the rightsnet subscription service?

 What areas of rightsnet are not part of the subscription service?

 All other areas of the site are subscription-free.
-This includes the discussion forums, resources, rightsjobs and training.
+This includes the discussion forums, resources, and our jobs and training listings

 Is a subscription appropriate for my organisation?